-The first big choice you have to make is about how you're going to listen: wired headphones or wire-free?
-If you've already invested in a decent pair of true wireless earbuds, or you've shopped our best wireless headphones guide, the lack of a 3.5mm headphone port on a phone likely won't bother you.
+The first big choice you have to make is about how you're going to listen to your music: wired headphones or wireless?
+If you've already invested in a decent pair of true wireless earbuds, or you've shopped our best budget wireless headphones guide, the lack of a 3.5mm headphone port on a phone likely won't phase you.

-But if you're committed to that DAC and always need a wire, that's going to immediately narrow down your choice.
-Since Apple ditched the headphone port a few phone generations ago, plenty of other manufacturers have followed suit.
-A few remain, but as wireless audio becomes higher quality, the demand for classic 3.5mm ports is dropping.
+But if you're committed to that DAC and always need a wire, that's going to immediately narrow your choices down.
+Since Apple ditched the headphone port several phone generations ago, plenty of other manufacturers have chosen to follow suit.
+A few still remain, but as wireless audio becomes higher quality, the demand for that classic 3.5mm port is dropping fast.

-If you need wired then phones like the Google Pixel 3a, Samsung Galaxy S10 or Huawei P30 have got you covered.
-If you're Team Apple then you can get an adapter for that iPhone port but expect to pay extra for it.
+If you’re going down the wired route, then phones such as the Google Pixel 3a (opens in new tab) or Huawei P30 (opens in new tab) have you covered.
+If you're a member of Team Apple, you can always purchase an Apple lightning headphone jack adapter (opens in new tab) for that iPhone port so you can continue with your wired phone.

-For the best possible audio quality you already know about lossless audio and tend to download files for listening rather than going for streaming.
-Although Tidal is a great option for Master quality streaming on the go.
-Either way you'll likely want offline music so that means thinking about storage, so bear that in mind when selecting a handset that works for you.
+For the best possible audio quality you'll already be aware of lossless audio and probably tend to download files for listening rather than going for streaming.
+Tidal is a great option for master quality streaming on the go.
+Either way you'll likely want offline music so that means thinking about the storage you might need, so bear that in mind when selecting a handset.

-Several Android phones still offer microSD ports – and this is a cheap and handy way of expanding how many songs you'll be able to hold.
-However, for an iPhone be prepared to pay more for every memory jump you make.
-Options include the Samsung Galaxy S10+, Moto Z4, LG G8 ThinQ and budget Nokia 7.1.
+Several Android phones still offer microSD ports – and this is an affordable and handy way of expanding how many songs you'll be able to hold.
+However, for an iPhone, be prepared to pay more for every memory jump you make, or an extra outlay for cloud storage. iPhone alternatives include the Moto Z4 (opens in new tab), LG G8 ThinQ (opens in new tab) and Nokia 7.1 (opens in new tab).